- Activity Level: moderate

 - Watchdog: very alert

-Great Dane Mix Breed Profile
+Great Dane Mix Dog Breed Information

 A Great Dane Mix is a cross between a Great Dane and another dog breed.
 A mix can take on any combination of traits from their parents, so it’s important to discuss both parent breeds with the breeder.
 Should a Great Dane Mix take after their Dane parent, they will grow to be a huge, lovable dog that is gentle, affectionate, and playful.